roberto/blog.robertosoares.me/source/_posts/2012-08-07-testing-a-chrome-extension-with-jasmine.markdown

 ## Summary

 Jasmine is powerful in its flexibility and simplicity.
 It's easy to use, extend and read.
-The only thing that I missed: beforeAll, but I didn't need it to test my Gist.IO extension.
-Checkout its tests with Jasmine: [gist-io-chrome/spec][extension-specs].
+The only thing that I miss is: beforeAll, but I didn't need it to test my Gist.IO extension.
+Checkout its tests within Jasmine: [gist-io-chrome/spec][extension-specs].